uber/prototool/README.md

   chmod +x /usr/local/bin/prototool
 ```

+Prototool is purposefully not made to be go-gettable as we do not check in the vendor directory, so `go get` will not respect the versions
+in `glide.yaml`.
+We have specific version requirements, so not using these can and probably will result in errors building `prototool`
+and/or result in unexpected runtime errors.

 ## Quick Start

 We'll start with a general overview of the commands.
 There are more commands, and we will get into usage below, but this shows the basic functionality.